Skip to main content

 On one hand, yes, designers and brands invest massive amounts in R&D, marketing, and craftsmanship.
 When someone buys a replica instead of an authentic piece, that's potentially lost revenue.
 Luxury brands especially rely on exclusivity and brand value, which gets diluted when copies flood the market.

-But here's my honest take: most people shopping through CNFans spreadsheets were never going to buy the $800 retail version anyway.
+But here's my honest take: most people shopping through 100buy spreadsheets were never going to buy the $800 retail version anyway.
 A college student buying a $45 hoodie wasn't choosing between that and the $400 authentic — they were choosing between that and nothing.
 The luxury brand wasn't losing a sale they would've made.

 Now, does that make it ethically clean?
 Not necessarily.
 It's still using someone else's design work without permission.
 But let's be real about who the actual customer base is here.